 As all the searching algorithms have their own importance in a specific situation but linear search and binary search can be considered the best searching and are mostly used in the data structure.

 What is searching and sorting in the data structure?

 When we look at a particular element in the database then this process is called searching, and when we order the elements of the list so that we can easily find out the element in the list then this process is called sorting.

 With the help of both searching and sorting, we solved most of the computational problems inside the data structure.

 In other words, searching is the process of finding the desired record in a search table.
 The search may be internal or external.
 A table or a file is a collection of records, each record having one or more fields.

 The fields which are used to distinguish among the records are known as keys.
 While searching, we are asked to find a record that contains other information associated with the key.

-For example, given a name we are asked to find a telephone number or given an account number, we are asked to find the balance in that account.
+For example, given a name, we are asked to find a telephone number, or given an account number, and we are asked to find the balance in that account.

 A key may be contained within the record, as discussed in the example of the telephone directory, at a specific offset from the start of the record.
 Such a key is called an internal key or an embedded key.

 There may be a separate table of keys that includes pointers to find records.
 Such keys are called external keys.
 If there are many records, then it will be necessary to store the records in secondary storage.